One of the most important and misunderstood parts of the engine is the humble camshaft, this is especially prevalent in the Delta world.

 With a large turbo (GT35) it hits peak torque at 4200.

 Below is a GT30 which is good for 500bhp, how much power is it giving on a 16v engine?
 Well as you can see, around 500bhp.

-You may wonder what the dip in the power curve is, it’s either the primitive (ball and spring) boost controller causing an over reaction to the rapidly rising boost or the Dyno ‘sorting itself out’ Basically the torque comes in so hard and fast it can’t react smoothly or quickly enough, there is certainly no hole in the power when you drive it.
+You may wonder what the dip in the power curve is, it’s basically the Dyno ‘sorting itself out’ The torque comes in so hard and fast it can’t react smoothly or quickly enough for the extreme rise, there is certainly no hole in the power when you drive it.
 There is a more technical explanation, but that’s for another day.
 The torque takes a dive near the end and power levels off on the upper graph as the map sensor only read to 2 bar so we couldn’t let the engine have what it wanted without fitting a map sensor which read further (4 bar sensor), this was a shame as it would have done more on the day – it was on course to do 650.

 When all the pieces of the jigsaw come together.